 - think about the way they think or feel

 Notice that there is nothing in this list about sensory processing, balance and coordination, hand dominance, or attention span.
 That doesn’t mean they’re not important.
 They are, but a thorough exploration of child development is beyond the scope of this entire blog.
-No matter, if you get these other elements wrong, too, your readers will notice.
-Your reader might not believe that the child is a credible character, even though they can’t exactly say why—for the same reason that you can’t describe a dollar with perfect accuracy, but you’d still know there was a problem if someone handed you a bill with George Washington facing left or wearing a bow tie.
+No matter, if you get these other elements wrong, your readers will notice, because characterization isn’t just about speech.
+If you miss the mark, the reader might not believe that the child is a credible character, even though they can’t exactly say why—for the same reason that you can’t describe a dollar with perfect accuracy, but you’d still know there was a problem if someone handed you a bill with George Washington facing left or wearing a bow tie.

-Some exceptions: You will have to go elsewhere for information about sexual development and sexuality, because children are entering puberty sooner and have access to content that would make Dr. Ames’s hair stand on end; about bullying; LGBTQ+ issues; consent; drug use; divorce; and, naturally, anything having to do with the internet.
+Some exceptions: You will have to go elsewhere for information about some things, including sexual development and sexuality, because children are entering puberty sooner and have access to content that would make Dr. Ames’s hair stand on end; contemporary forms of bullying; LGBTQ+ issues; consent; drug use; divorce; and, naturally, anything having to do with the internet.
 But if you want to know about identity formation, cognitive development, sentence length, coordination, and similar, you can’t miss with the Gesell Institute books.

 If you don’t live with a child currently, consider going someplace where kids congregate and turn into a metaphorical fly on the wall.
 Pay attention how children talk to each other and how they talk to the adults.
 Where?
 Go to a community pool, a local restaurant, a library.
 Go to a tot lot or a local park.
 Go to a mall or a movie theater.
 Many older teenagers have their own YouTube channels, where they film themselves talking about a multitude of topics.
 Bring a book and look unobtrusive, don’t frighten anyone, don’t trespass, and don’t stare.
 But do listen.

 If you are writing a YA book, you should be aware of how tweens and teens talk and think.
 They don’t talk and think like adults who use slang.
-And speaking of slang, whatever you do, be careful with slang.
+And speaking of slang, whatever you do, use it with caution.
+You might get it wrong or you might cause your book to become dated.
 Sometimes, certain slang expressions join the language permanently and end up in the dictionary.
 Most don’t.
-Think of expressions like bee’s knees, groovy, skeez, on fleek, or … just go look at the Urban Dictionary, and you will see a ton of slang.
-Some of it is language we hope no child would ever use (for example, graphic descriptions of fetishistic sex), so make sure that you are using your personal computer at home.
-Meanwhile, if your teen uses expressions that will be the equivalent of a shag rug, your readers will respond accordingly.
+You can’t predict which ones will.
+If your teen uses expressions that will be the equivalent of a shag rug, your readers will respond accordingly.

 These characterization issues are difficult to spot.
 Maybe you want to have a little brother or little sister be a bit precocious and bright.
 Vocabulary is one thing, concepts are another.